Martin Pipe: Career

 Pipe applied for and received a licence to train in 1974 and began training at his father's farm, Pond House stables, which Dave Pipe had converted from a dilapidated former pig farm to establish racing stables.
 Pond House is located in the hamlet of Nicholashayne in Somerset, near Wellington and the Devon border.
 He hired Chester Barnes, a former table tennis champion, as his assistant.
 Pipe knew nothing about training racehorses, and his initial efforts were conspicuously unsuccessful.

 Pipe's first winner was with Hit Parade in a selling hurdle at Taunton in May 1975, jockeyed by Len Lungo.
 Before the race, Pipe's bookmaker father announced “I intend to lay the horse to any punters who want to back it with me.
 Mark my words, Martin will never train a winner.”
 After Hit Parade won, Pipe's father told him "You never trained that horse.
 [Previous trainer] Gay Kindersley gets that winner."
 Fourteen seasons later Pipe was crowned champion trainer for the first time.

 The first clue to the upward trajectory that his career would subsequently take came with the 66/1 victory of Baron Blakeney over red-hot favourite Broadsword in the 1981 Triumph Hurdle at Cheltenham.

 Teaching himself the job with no preconceived notions or received wisdom, Pipe changed his training methods, which started out following what was typical at the time, and when he started winning races others became suspicious of his methods.
-ITV did a 1991 Cook Report episode that according to the Racing Post "basically accused Pipe of every dodgy practice short of witchcraft" and according to The Guardian in 2006 was "a very spiteful programme without foundation".
+ITV did an edition of The Cook Report in 1991 that according to the Racing Post "basically accused Pipe of every dodgy practice short of witchcraft" and according to The Guardian in 2006 was "a very spiteful programme without foundation".
 The Times, writing in 2020, called it a "savaging" and said of the insinuations of ethical violations and cruelty, "The truth, though, was that Pipe was just getting his horses fitter than anyone else, knew precisely when they were healthy enough to do themselves justice, and ran them in the right races."
 Pipe was so upset he had thoughts of suicide; he recalls being brought out of his despondency by the public offer a few days later from Percy Brown, a Jockey Club steward, to send Pipe a horse for training.
 In 2002, suspicions raised again by his successes, the Jockey Club made a "dramatic dawn raid" on Pond House and collected blood samples, all of which tested negative.
 The Independent, writing at the time of Pipe's retirement in 2006, called the various accusations and investigations a "shameful persecution".